Saturday, Nov. 3rd on the Boulevard

 The Lees Bros, Matt and Ted Lee, are authors of three of their own award-winning cookbooks on Southern food, however, they’ve taken a turn — developing a bootcamp for future cookbook writers (Michael Twitty attended) and reissuing vintage cookbooks.
 “It’s natural, given the proliferation of new titles every year, for people to want to look back to the classics to know: how did we get here?”
 Hear the story of the Galloping Gourmet, Princess Pamela and others!
 Sample and book signing.

 The mother of the modern craft cider industry in Virginia, Diane Flynt was a pioneer when she chose to plant cider apples in the Southern Appalachians in the late 1990s.
 Twenty years later, a proliferation of growers and producers quench our thirst around the state.
-Apple expert Jason Bowen joins Diane to teach you about heritage apples and their many flavors.
+Apple expert Jason Bowen joins Courtney Mailey of Blue Bee Cider to teach you about heritage apples and their many flavors.
 Sample.
+Note: Courtney will sub for Diane who is unable to attend.

 A PERFECT BLEND